Use your GI Bill for Flight School Flight Training

 Option 2: Vocational Flight School.
 Maximum Speed, Some Out of Pocket Costs

-SkillBridge is the best first step, if you are eligible.
-You will need to pay $15,000 - $20,000 for your Private Pilot License (PPL), but all other training can be funded by your VA benefits.
-At Flex Air, we offer a free scholarships guide, an interest-free payment plan, or a Pilot Pathway Loan that defers all payments until you land your first job as a pilot.
-If you can afford any out-of-pocket costs, we recommend this route.
+The Flex Air SkillBridge Pilot program is the best first step, if you are eligible.
+You will need to pay $16,000 - $21,000 for your Private Pilot License (PPL), but all other training can be funded by your VA benefits.

 Let us help you use the GI Bill for Flight Training